jamillyvictoria/jamillyvictoria/README.md

 💗 I still consider myself a "newbie" in this area and I know I have A LOT TO LEARN💗

+💻 Beside's programming, I LOVE SO MUCH eating food and traveling.🍟 🍕 🥪 🍛 🍣 🍱

 📫 How to reach me: jamillyvvictoria@gmail.com;

 <br/>

  💬 Here's some of what I know: